Andrew F. Jones

 Professor + Louis B. Agassiz Chair in Chinese +

-Andrew F. Jones, Professor and Louis B. Agassiz Chair in Chinese, received his Ph.D. from the University of California, Berkeley, in 1997.
+Andrew F. Jones, Louis B. Agassiz Professor in Chinese, received his Ph.D. from the University of California, Berkeley, in 1997.
 Professor Jones teaches modern Chinese literature and media culture.
-His research interests include music, cinema, and media technology, modern and contemporary fiction, children's literature, and the cultural history of the global 1960s.